-Clarke (e.g., 2008) has claimed that the Australopithecus fossil record at Sterkfontein Member 4 and Makapansgat represents two distinct species: A. africanus and the more Paranthropus-like A. prometheus.
+In the last 20 years, Clarke (e.g., 2008) has been collecting evidence showing that the Australopithecus fossil record at Sterkfontein Member 4 and Makapansgat represents two distinct species: A. africanus and the more Paranthropus-like A. prometheus.
 He bases this classification on craniofacial and dental traits, but this issue has not been resolved morphometrically.
-We assessed the morphological variability of the Australopithecus fossil record at Sterkfontein Member 4, examining the second maxillary molars (M2s: less worn than M1s and less variable than M3s).
-We considered 47 teeth, 30 from South African Australopithecus, Paranthropus, and early Homo, and the rest from European Neanderthals and recent modern humans.
+We assessed the morphological variability of the Australopithecus fossil record at Sterkfontein Member 4 via examination of the second maxillary molars (M2s: less worn than M1s and less variable than M3s).
+We considered 49 teeth, 29 from South African Australopithecus, Paranthropus and early Homo and the rest from European Neanderthals and recent modern humans.
 Micro-CT scans of the teeth were obtained and virtually segmented to extract 3D models for data collection.
 We used two different geometric morphometric approaches.
-A landmark based analysis of 3D landmarks and semilandmarks on the occlusal ridge curves for both the outer enamel surface (OES) and the enamel dentine junction (EDJ), and the analysis of cervical and crown outlines.
-In principal component plots, the landmark-based and crown outline analyses cluster Homo separately from australopithecines and distinguish Neanderthals from modern humans well.
-The corresponding thin-plate spline grids show that much of the discrimination owes to relative proportions of trigon and talon, and to the relative heights of cusps.
-The cervical outlines are not as informative as other features.
-Within the Australopithecus group are two distinct molar shape clusters based on the OES and EDJ.
-However, the correspondence with Clarke' species attribution (1988, 2008, personal communication) is imperfect, since Sts 52, which Clarke and other scholars confidently attribute to A. africanus, clustered with A. prometheus.
-The EDJ seemed to provide a clearer separation between groups, but only 3 EDJs for A. africanus were available.
-In accordance with Clarke's observations, Paranthropus and A. prometheus widely overlap in shape, but separate from A. africanus (except Sts 52!).
+A landmark based analysis of 3D landmarks and semilandmarks on curves (occlusal ridge and cervical plane) for both the outer enamel surface (OES) and the enamel dentine junction (EDJ), and the analysis of cervical and crown outlines which could generate data from teeth too worn for the first approach.
+In principal component plots, both methods cluster Homo separately from australopithecines, but the landmark-based analysis more clearly separates Australopithecus from Paranthropus.
+Corresponding thin-plate spline grids show that much of the discrimination owes to relative proportions of trigon and talon, and to the cusps' relative height.
+The OES seems more informative for these purposes than the EDJ, and the cervical outline curve seems more informative than the crown outline.
+Within the Australopithecus group (labeled following Clarke' species attribution - 1988, 2008, pers. comm.) we found no hint of different clusters.
+We conclude that there seems to be no metric evidence supporting the hypothesis of a second australopithecine species in Sterkfontein Member 4 in a great variety of measurements of these M2's.